 Forward Exploration Programme

-Operator Tullow Oil is a leading expert of hydrocarbon systems along the West African margin.
+Operator Tullow Oil is a leading expert on and successful explorer of hydrocarbon systems along the West African margin.

 Tullow has mapped four key Prospects – Albatross, Petrel, Gannett and Seagull are Apto-Albian features mapped in close association with Source Rocks reported in the Wingat 1 well, 100km to the south.

 Apto-Albian source rocks are analysed to be thick and mature to generate oil in PEL 37 close to the Prospects.

 The four Prospects are Mass Flow or Turbidite “Fans” associated with seismic anomalies.
 Similar anomalies host very large oil and gas discoveries by Tullow (and others) elsewhere in Africa and beyond.
-In addition to the Apto-Albian Leads there are Barremain anomalies and numerous follow-up opportunities are available over the 17,000 sq km of PEL 37.
+In addition to the Apto-Albian Leads there are Barremian anomalies and numerous follow-up opportunities are available over the 17,000 km² of PEL 37.

-- 3,000 sq km of 3D Seismic acquisition, processing and interpretation
+- 3,000 km² of 3D Seismic acquisition, processing and interpretation

 - 1,000 linear km of 2D Seismic that will highlight additional Leads